kiyros/2022ggcNotes/notes/AI - Artificial intelligence/Overview of AI course.md

 	- Group a collection of unlabeled objects into cluster of "similar" ones
 	- Image Clustering: Group unlabeled images into cluster of similar images
 		- ex: All images of dogs into one cluster

+Under-fiting
+- when the model does not fit the data, even when the labels are given.